cardano-foundation/incentivized-testnet-stakepool-registry/README.md

 8. The external signature file must be a ed25519 signature of the content of the metadata JSON file.

-9. The commit message must adhere to the following form, exactly:
-   - Just one line
-   - Starting with the ticker name, exactly as specified in the JSON file
-   - Immediately followed by a column, and then two space characters
-   - Immediately followed by words either "new" or "modify", reflecting the nature of the submission.

 ## Step-by-Step Example (Linux / Mac OS)

 > :information_source: Notice